hassaanahd/hassaanahd.github.io/index.md

 You can also call me **Fatman** 😄

-**Who am I?** While a philosophical discussion might be intriguing, I will refrain—such reflections often risk inducing boredom, which is not the goal of this introduction.
-Still, I should offer a few details, even if their full relevance cannot be completely conveyed here.
+**Who am I?** I’ll skip the deep philosophical debates—they’re interesting, but probably not what anyone wants to read here.
+Still, I should share a few things about myself, even if their full relevance isn’t obvious.

-One late-night, a curious question emerged: how would Dr. Hassaan Ahmed sound?
-It rang true to my feeble mind—now guided not by indulgence, but by ambition alone.
+One late night, I found myself wondering: how would Dr. Hassaan Ahmed sound?
+Surprisingly, it made sense to my mind—driven not by distractions, but by ambition.
 Easier said than done, of course.
-With my supervisor’s blessing—the proverbial All-Father—I took the plunge.
+With my supervisor’s support—the proverbial All-Father—I finally took the plunge.

+It was my supervisor, after all, who sparked this transformation.
+Every small effort he encouraged shaped the bigger picture, and with steady work, the impact became visible.

+In today’s age of accessible information, change can feel slow or hard to notice—but it’s always necessary.
+Real impact starts with personal growth, and only then can one influence the wider world.

-My current research is in Earth system physics, with a focus on learning viable models from data.
-Though research naturally evolves step by step, my goal is to make it truly revolutionary.
-Time alone will reveal whether my ambitions can become reality.
+My current research is in Earth system physics, focusing on learning models from data—models that could help guide better climate policies and decision-making.
+Step by step, I hope these efforts will contribute to meaningful change.

-Through this process, I’ve reinvented myself.
-Once a non-literary soul, I discovered a love for fiction—captivated by the vast dunes of Arrakis and the timeless tragedies of Homer.
-Like another ambitious soul who once came to dislike sand, I have learned to embrace it.
+Along the way, I’ve also reinvented myself.
+Once someone who rarely read fiction, I now find joy in it—lost in the deserts of Arrakis or moved by the tragedies of Homer.
+And yes, like another ambitious soul who famously disliked sand, I’ve learned to embrace it.